Black cadets at the United States Coast Guard Academy: First African-American appointment

-The first African-American cadets
+First African-American cadets

 The Coast Guard Academy admitted Javis Leon Wright, Jr. into the Corps of Cadets in 1955.
 For two years, Wright competed with the academy's track and cross-country teams and was well liked by his fellow cadets.
 In 1957 he developed serious health problems and had to resign his appointment.
 Academy superintendent, Rear Admiral Frank Leamy had to accept the resignation, stating, “I regret that Cadet Wright must be separated from the Coast Guard.
 He has demonstrated the qualities of character, intelligence and interest that are desired in prospective Commissioned Officers of the Coast Guard."

 In June 1962, Merle James Smith, Jr. was admitted to the Coast Guard Academy.
 In June 1966 he became the first African American to graduate.

-No other black cadet was admitted until 1964 when London Steverson from Millington, Tennessee and Kenneth D. Boyd from Leonia, New Jersey were admitted as part of the Class of 1968.

-Attrition rates for entering cadets were high, and the Class of 1968 was no exception.
-Of the 400 cadets entering in July 1964 as the Class of 1968, only 152 graduated.
-Both Steverson and Boyd, the two black cadets in this class, completed the four-year course of academic and military education and were graduated.

-Because the orders to recruit the first black cadets were mandated through the chain-of-command from President John F. Kennedy, it might be thought that the first black cadets would to be treated well.
-This was far from the truth because of make up of the Corps of Cadets.
-Nevertheless, there was very little attrition of black cadets between 1962 and 1972 as compared to the majority group of cadets.
-Two very gifted and talented Candidates from the Class of 1972, Robert Treadway Brown (Riverhead, NY) and Timothy Coon (Orange, NJ), left the academy before they graduated.
-However, most black cadets who entered graduated.
-There were several reasons for this.
-First, because of the unique bonds fused in the crucible of Chase Hall with all of those they called brothers.
-Also the specter of the draft during the Vietnam War.
-And the unprecedented opportunity to serve in the United States Coast Guard.